bjoern-hempel/friends-of-bash-sandbox/README.md

 # Friends of ba$h sandbox

 This is an application sandbox that uses the friends of bash framework (https://github.com/bjoern-hempel/friends-of-bash).
-It contains the first needed scripts to install the framework (./install) and include it into the main script bin/run.
+It contains the first needed scripts including an install script (./install) and the first version of a base main script (bin/run).
 Adopt it for your own usage.

 ## Usage